 STEP 5: Processing and Obtaining Loan Approval

 As previously mentioned, you complete a mortgage application and provide supporting documentation.
 Here is where you enter the processing stage.
 A processor will literally match up your mortgage application with the supporting documentation you provided and go through each document to make sure that it meets the standard that is required by an underwriter.
 If the processor cannot understand or find something specifically, they will reach out to you for an explanation verbally or in writing.
 The processor is painting a fiscal picture at this moment in time.
-Simply stated, the processor is showing what you have done (credit report and employment history), your stability (income and payment of bills), and what you are presently working on to do (purchase the new home) for the underwriter.
-The processor does work with the underwriter to make sure that your actual mortgage package does meet all of the requirements for your specific loan that you are applying for.
+Simply stated, the processor is showing what you have done (credit report and employment history), your stability (income and payment of bills), and the purpose of your mortgage application (purchase the new home) for the underwriter.
+The processor does work with the underwriter to make sure that your actual mortgage package does meet all of the requirements for the specific loan that you are applying for.

 The underwriter is the “God” in this industry.
 It is their responsibility and livelihood to make sure that your mortgage package does meet the loan requirements.
 Once they have signed off of all of the documents and conditions, your file will then be marked “Clear to Close”.

 The final and perhaps, the most exciting step of this process is the closing of the loan after its formal approval.
 Your file has now been transferred from underwriting to the closing department.
 The closing department will coordinate with the mortgage loan officer and the title (escrow) company that is handling the actual closing of your purchase.
 The closer at the lender will be verifying insurances and real estate taxes that are due.
 The coordinated efforts of the above parties will be finalizing the Closing Disclosure.
 The Closing Disclosure is the statement that lists all the fees and payments and third parties involved with your transaction.
 In simple terms, it is an invoice summary for all the fees (closing costs) and the disbursement of monies to and from the buyer and seller.